 Check your Insurance Policy:

 Having figured out what costs are not covered by your client in the construction contract, check your insurance policy.
-Determine what costs may be included under your coverage.
+Moreover, determine what costs may be included under your coverage.
 These may comprise of:

 - Time-related costs

-- Costs as a result of delays in material delivery and obtaining of skilled workers
+- The costs as a result of delays in material delivery and obtaining of skilled workers

 - Costs for loss of profits as a result of the suspension of works

-- Costs associated with idle hired machinery or equipment
+- The costs associated with idle hired machinery or equipment

 Talk with your Insurance Providers